-Macbook Pro Fan Always On
+MacBook Pro Fan Always On:

-A Macbook Pro fan should always be on.
-However it should not be excessively noisy or running at a high speed all the time.
-If it is running at maximum RPM (usually about 6000 on a Macbook Pro), this indicates there is software running on your Mac that is stressing the CPU or GPU.
+MacBook Pro’s fans are always on but they shouldn’t be excessively loud.
+If your MacBook fan is excessively noisy or running at a high speed all the time (usually about 6000 RPM on a Macbook Pro), this indicates there is software running on your Mac that is stressing the CPU or GPU.

 Fixing a Noisy Macbook Pro Fan

 If your Macbook Pro fan is loud most of the time, it means something is causing the MacBook to overheat.
 The problem could be software, external, or a hardware issue.

 Here are the best ways to fix a noisy Macbook fan:

 - Clean the fans, make sure dust is not clogging the vents.

 - Consider a cooling pad for your Macbook.